In this Article

 - Dosing considerations for Glucosamine Sulfate.

-Some preliminary research suggests that glucosamine sulfate might raise blood sugar in people with diabetes.
-However, more reliable research indicates that glucosamine sulfate does not seem to significantly affect blood sugar control in people with type 2 diabetes.
-Glucosamine with routine blood sugar monitoring appears to be safe for most people with diabetes.
+Diabetes: Some early research suggested that glucosamine sulfate might raise blood sugar in people with diabetes.
+However, more recent and more reliable research now shows that glucosamine sulfate does not seem to affect blood sugar control in people with type 2 diabetes.
+Glucosamine appears to be safe for most people with diabetes, but blood sugar should be monitored closely.

 Report Problems to the Food and Drug Administration